aarenson/PHPCap/docs-md/DeveloperREADME.md

 The API documentation is stored in Git to eliminate the need for non-developer users to install Composer and the developer depedencies.

+### HTML Document Generation
+To generate an HTML version for the Markdown documents in the __docs-md/__ directory, execute the following command in PHPCap's root directory:

+    php generate-html-docs.php